 - Protection from unlawful eviction.

-In Peterborough, there are organizations that can help you when you think your rights as a tenant are violated.
+In Peterborough, some organizations can help you when you think your rights as a tenant are violated.
 These organizations include:

 - Peterborough Community Legal Centre